ArenKDesai/Aren-s-Notes/Health and Digital Technology Partnerships Too Close for Comfort?.md

 ## Intro
 Healthcare companies have been partnering with big tech companies like Google, Amazon, Apple, and Microsoft while those tech companies in question have little or nothing to do with healthcare.
 This proposes a number of ethical concerns.

-Improving propietary tools, such as improving algorithmic output with sensitive health data, seems at first to be a
+Improving propietary tools, such as improving algorithmic output with sensitive health data, can conflict with the goal of health-care, as